-The scholarship is worth €12,000 per annum - payment is made monthly in arrears, directly into a bank account.
-Although not technically an employee, the Organ Scholar will be given a copy of the employee handbook, which contains details of the Chapter's disciplinary and grievance procedures, as well as general information about the Cathedral.
-Free accommodation is also provided at the Kings Hospital School for which the organ scholar will be required to play for 3 short morning services (as per the timetable) and on occasions for the Sunday evening service in the absence of the School Organist.
-Boarding duties may also be available for which additional fees would be paid.
+- The scholarship is worth €12,000 per annum payment is made monthly in arrears, directly into a bank account.
+Although not technically an employee, the Organ Scholar will be given a copy of the employee handbook, which contains details of the Chapter's disciplinary and grievance procedures, as well as general information about the Cathedral. - Free accommodation is also provided at the Kings Hospital School for which the organ scholar will be required to: - o Play for Morning chapel assembly 3 mornings per week (08.30 Tues, Wed & Thurs). - o Accompany the Chapel Choir for Sunday evening services (19:30-21.30). - Accompany the Chapel Choir at any external engagements throughout term (e.g. Carol Service at St Patrick's, Law Service at St Michan's, Feis Ceoil etc) - Total hours p/w (average): 6 hours